s-ilic/ECLAIR/likelihoods/README.md

 - **"CMB.ACT.DR6_lensing.actplanck_baseline**: for the ACT+Planck lensing power spectrum with the baseline multipole range
 - **"CMB.ACT.DR6_lensing.actplanck_extended**: for the ACT+Planck lensing power spectrum with the extended multipole range (L<1250)

-All of the above likelihoods assume a combination with primary CMB measurements; lensing-only versions are also available with the same name plus the suffix **"_lens_only"**.
+All of the above likelihoods are meant to be combined with primary CMB measurements; lensing-only versions are also available with the same name plus the suffix **"_lens_only"**.

 #### 2-c) BICEP/Keck